 App User Engagement

-So what is user engagement and why is it so important?
+So what is a user app engagement and why is it so important?
 Simply stated, it’s the ways in which a user interacts with your app.
 The more an individual uses an app, the more comfort they receive from it, the more loyal they become.

 A great place to start is having an app that is informational, helps you achieve a task, or increases productivity.
 And this may sound like enough, but alas, with so much competition clawing at your throat, developers must go above and beyond to stay relevant with indigent users always on the lookout out for the next best thing; bless their souls for pushing us, the guys behind the scenes, to continue breaking boundaries.